 The first stage of the plan would see small retail shops reopen, the return of elective medical procedures, and allow limited outdoor gym and religious activity.
 Stage two would involve limited reopening of restaurants, and stage three would see the state permit large social gatherings.

-Massachusetts Gov. Charlie Baker’s emergency order requires non-essential businesses to remain closed until May 18.
-On May 11, he outlined a 4-phase reopening plan that will initially allow businesses in industries with little face-to-face interaction to resume some operations.
-It wasn’t immediately clear when the plan would start, though a report on the process is expected later this month.
+Massachusetts Gov. Charlie Baker’s emergency order required non-essential businesses to remain closed until May 18.
+On May 11, he outlined a 4-phase reopening plan that initially allowed businesses in industries with little face-to-face interaction to resume some operations.

 Real estate is an essential service in Massachusetts.